Deltares/dfm_tools/README.rst

 Terms of use
 --------
-- a proper licence file will be added soon
-- this toolbox is free to use, but there is no warranty whatsoever, users are responsible to check the output themselves
-- this toolbox is now only available via github, once the structure is decided upon, it will be registered on pypi so pip installing and updating is possible without checkout
+- this toolbox is now only available via github, it will soon be registered on pypi so pip installing and updating is possible without github checkout
-- it might be that script names, function names and arguments will slightly change in the upcoming weeks.
-This would mean the script you create now might need some edits to work with the toolbox in the future. this is mainly the case for the second intersection functions
+- it might be that function names and arguments names will slightly change in the upcoming weeks.
+This would mean the script you create now might need some edits to work with the toolbox in the future. this is mainly the case for the get_modeldata_onintersection() function
 - please check the TODO sections for known inaccuracies
 - please do not use the dflowutil/dflowutil_examples scripts if you did not before, this will be phased out eventually.
 All you probably need is dfm_tools